SamMortimer4/COVID-19-SQL-Data-Analysis-Project/README.md

-# COVID-19 SQL Data Analysis Portfolio Project
+# COVID-19 SQL Data Analysis Project
 This portfolio project showcases my SQL skills in analyzing COVID-19 data sourced from Our World In Data.
 Leveraging fundamental SQL features and techniques, I present insightful queries to gain valuable insights into the global pandemic.
 These queries demonstrate my proficiency in using basic SQL functionalities.

 # Key SQL Features Demonstrated: